 - There are many other garages within a one-block radius of Benaroya Hall, along with numerous on-street parking options.

 Open Captioning is an option for people who have hearing loss, where a captioning screen displaying the words that are spoken or sung is placed on stage.
-This option is present at every event at Benaroya Hall in our 2019/20 Season.
-For digital streams of online events, all pre-recorded and live online events will have either open or closed captioning.
+This option is present at every event at Benaroya Hall in our 2021/22 Season.

 Assistive Listening Devices (ALDs) are devices that people with hearing loss use in conjunction with their hearing device (hearing aids or cochlear implants).
 Benaroya Hall has an infrared hearing system, which transmits sound by light beams.
 Headsets are available in The Boeing Company Gallery coat check and the Head Usher stations in both lobbies.

-Sign Language Interpretation is available upon request for Deaf, DeafBlind, and hard of hearing individuals.
+Sign Language Interpretation is available upon request for Deaf, DeafBlind, and hard of hearing individuals for both in-person and online events.
 To make a request for interpretation, please contact us at email@example.com or 206.621.2230×10, or select “Sign Language Interpretation” from the Accessibility section during your ticket checkout process and we will contact you to confirm details.
 Please note: we appreciate a two-week advance notice to allow us time to secure interpretation.

 Wheelchair Accessible Seating and Accessible Restrooms are available in all sections at our venues, and our venues are fully accessible to ticket holders with physical mobility concerns.
 Among other features, Benaroya Hall has designated parking spaces adjacent to elevators in their parking garage.
 Elevators with Braille signage go to all levels within the Hall.
 To reserve seating for a specific mobility concern, you may select “Wheelchair Accessible or Alternative Seating Options” during ticket checkout, and we will contact you to confirm details.
 For more details on their accessibility features, click here.